Exercises For Over 50 Beginners

 Tai Chi is a centuries-old Chinese martial art that combines slow and flowing movements with deep breathing and mental focus.
 It is often referred to as “meditation in motion” and is suitable for people of all fitness levels, including beginners over 50.
 Tai Chi movements are gentle on the joints and promote relaxation, flexibility, balance, and mental clarity.
 It can be practiced in a class setting or individually, and its benefits extend beyond physical fitness to include stress reduction and improved overall well-being.

-See also Daily Workout For Over 50
+See also Exercise For Over 50 Males At Home

 Yoga